Material-Blazor/Material.Blazor/README.md

 - View the project API documentation at https://material-blazor.com/docs; and
 - Material.Blazor is available at https://www.nuget.org/packages/Material.Blazor.
 - If you intend to submit pull requests please note that we use a gitub repository with a `main` branch upon which pull requests can be made.
 You can read [detailed development environment instructions](https://material-blazor.com/docs/articles/DevelopmentEnvironment.html) on our docs site.

+Material.Blazor has two release 'trains' avaianle via NuGet

+- V3.x is a DotNet 6 stable version using Material Design 2 and is the version used in most production settings
+- V4.x is a DotNet 7 preview version and has introductory work using Material Design 3 (The released NuGet packages are Material Design 2.
+To see the MD3 work in progress you need to browse to https://material-blazor.github.io/Material.Blazor.Current.MD3/)